DarkQuestCosmology/dark_emulator_public/README.md

 python -m pip install -e .
 ```
 after moving to the top directory of the source tree.
-In that case, you need to install `pyfftlog`, `george` (a software package for the Gaussian process) and colossus
+In that case, you need to install `george` (a software package for the Gaussian process) and colossus
 ```
-conda install -c conda-forge george conda install -c conda-forge pyfftlog pip install colossus
+conda install -c conda-forge george pip install colossus
 ```
+From version XXX, `dark_emulator` uses FFTLog implementation by [Fang et al (2019); arXiv:1911.11947](https://arxiv.org/abs/1911.11947).

 ## Usage
 You can then check how Dark Emulator works by running a tutorial notebook at